 Despite its tiny size, there are 37,800 people living in it making it the world’s most densely populated country.
 Its capital city is Monte-Carlo, synonymous with James Bond, Casinos, F1 and the rich and famous.

 Its tax status makes Monaco an appealing place for the rich and famous who set their residence in the Principality but don’t actually live there.
 About 30% of the population is made up of millionaires, similar to Zurich or Geneva.

 The country is situated on the French Riviera and many large beautiful yachts are docked in the port of Monaco.
 It is a great place for tourists who want to play rich and famous around beautiful boats and good-looking people.
-Read on for a full guide to Monaco.
+Read on for all the best things to do in Monaco which will work as your full guide to Monaco.

 Monaco used to be called Monoikos, which means “single house” in Ancient Greek.
 The name most likely referred to the fact that its people settled in a “single habitation” or that they were “living apart” from others.

 At the time, it was part of the Roman Empire.
 The Romans gave Monoikos to the Genovese.
 The Grimaldi family, an ousted branch of the Genovese family, took control over the country in 1297.
 The Republic of Genoa and both Spain and France allowed the Grimaldi family to keep control of Monaco.
 However, France annexed it during the French Revolution.
 Later, the country was ruled by the Kingdom of Sardinia, Italy and then Nazi Germany.
 After WWII it regained independence.

 In the 19th century, Monaco began building up its infrastructure.
 The casino as well as a rail system that connected the country to France were built during that time.
 Soon after, Monaco became a major tourist destination for casino lovers and a recreation center for the rich.